Giona2/Viper/README.md

 ## The Project
 ### Description
 "The Project" is the folder created by ```viper new```.
-By default, viper will create a virtual environment (venv) directory and a main.py file in the python entry point layout.
+By default, viper will create a virtual environment (venv) directory, a pyproject.toml file, a main.py file in the python entry point layout.
 ```python
 def main():
     print("hello, world!")